osamaemumba/purview-poc/README.md

 In case the deployment was successful, but no resources were provisioend.
 This can be caused by the time Azure Purview Accounts need to set up and to have APIs respond properly.
 The following explains the working of deployment script in this case:-

-  * Unresponsive APIs return a status code of 500
+  * Unresponsive APIs return a status code of 500.
-  * The deployment script waits for 1 minute and retries to get a status code of 200
+  * The deployment script waits for 1 minute and retries to get a status code of 200.
-  * In case of success status code return, the script creates the resources
+  * In case of success status code return, the script creates the resources.
-  * In case of status code 500 return, the script does 15 retries, with 1 minute wait each time
+  * In case of status code 500 return, the script does 15 retries, with 1 minute wait each time.
-  * If APIs are still unresponsive, the deployment script completes the deployment without provisioning resources
+  * If APIs are still unresponsive, the deployment script completes the deployment without provisioning resources.

 In this case, the optional step at the end of [Setup and Configure Purview](#setup-and-configure-purview) section can be followed to create the resources.